actualbudget/actual/docs/api/index.md

 - Option 2: Set environment variable [NODE_TLS_REJECT_UNAUTHORIZED](https://nodejs.org/api/cli.html#node_tls_reject_unauthorizedvalue) to `0`.
 Not recommended if your program reaches out to any other endpoints other than the Actual server.
 - Options 3: Use OpenSSL CA certificates configuration for Node and add your certificate to the OpenSSL SSL_CERT_DIR.
 What this requires depends on your build of Node.js, and the configuration details are beyond the scope of this documentation.
 See the [Node.js OpenSSL Strategy](https://github.com/nodejs/TSC/blob/main/OpenSSL-Strategy.md) page for a starting point.

-## Writing data importers
+## Writing Data Importers

 If you are using another app, like YNAB or Mint, you might want to migrate your data into Actual.
-Right now, Actual only officially supports [importing YNAB4 data](../migration/ynab4.md) (and it works very well).
+Right now, Actual officially supports [importing YNAB4 data](../migration/ynab4.md) and [importing nYNAB data](../migration/nynab.md) (and it works very well).
 But if you want to import all of your data into Actual, you can write a custom importer.

 Note that this is not about importing transactions.
-If all you want to do is add transactions from a custom source (like your banks API), use [`importTransactions`](./reference.md#importtransactions).
-In this context, a custom importer is something takes _all_ of your data (budgets, transactions, payees, etc) and dumps them all into a new file in Actual.
+If all you want to do is add transactions from a custom source (like your bank's API), use [`importTransactions`](./reference.md#importtransactions).
+In this context, a custom importer is something that takes _all_ of your data (budgets, transactions, payees, etc) and dumps them all into a new file in Actual.

 The API has a special mode for bulk importing data.
 In this mode, a new file is always created (you can't bulk import into an existing file), and it will run much faster than if you did it normally.